mira-eerikainen/react-typescript-project-manager/README.md

-# Project manager with draggable tasks (React & Typescript)
+# Project Manager app with draggable tasks (React & Typescript)
 React & TypeScript exercise based on Udemy course "Understanding TypeScript - 2021 Edition" by Maximilian Schwarzmüller.

 To see the app in action, clone this repository and run: